Study $\gamma\gamma \to \tau^+\tau^-$ process including $\tau^+ \tau^-$ spin information in Pb-Pb ultraperipheral collision and at Lepton collider: theoretical framework AND SPIN-CORRELATIONs EFFECT

 The production density matrix $R$ fully describes the $\tau^+\tau^-$ spin state.
 Connecting it to experimentally measurable quantities requires defining the spin correlation observables~\cite{Bernreuther:2004jv}

-where the $\mathbf{\hat{a}}$ ($\mathbf{\hat{b}}$) are the chosen spin quantization axes for $\tau^-$ ($\tau^+$).
+Here, the flux factor $\phi=1/(2s_{\gamma \gamma})$, $a_i$ and $b_j$ are the $i$-th and $j$-th components of $\mathbf{\hat{a}}$ and $\mathbf{\hat{b}}$, respectively, where the $\mathbf{\hat{a}}$ ($\mathbf{\hat{b}}$) are the chosen spin quantization axes for $\tau^-$ ($\tau^+$). $\Pi _\mathrm{LIPS}$ is the corresponding lorentz invariant phase space.
 In this paper, they are those axes defined in Eq.~\eqref{orthoset_tautau}.
 Eq.~\eqref{eq:cab} is defined with respect to the matrix elements for the production of $\tau$-pair, which is related to the more familiar double spin asymmetries \cite{PhysRevLett.87.242002,Bernreuther:2004jv}:

 where the \( \uparrow \) and \( \downarrow \) refer to the spin orientations of the \( \tau^+ \) and \( \tau^- \) along their respective spin quantization axis, and the first (second) arrow refers to the spin state of the \( \tau^+ \) (\( \tau^- \)).